 - Expressivism (covering motivational arguments for expressivism, the Frege-Geach problem and quasi-realism)

 - Ethics/Theory of Value (covering issues in meta-ethics, especially those concerned with moral explanations)

 In future research I plan to investigation the distinction between semantic and meta-semantics in theories of meaning, and the relevance of this distinction to existing debates in metaethics.
-I am also interested in understanding the diversity of moral terminology, the structure of ethical debate and argument, and parallels and interconnections between ethical and political argument.
+I am also interested in understanding the diversity of moral terminology, the structure of ethical debate and argument, and parallels and interconnections between ethical, political, and aesthetic discourses.